runicscribe/worldbuilding-docs/dae-machina/culture/organizations/jinn_cities.md

 ## New Aelmos

-Jinn Capitol.
+New Aelmos is the capitol of the Ael'jin principalities.
+It is located on the southern coast of the eastmost region of Eaos, almost directly north of the Sachean Isles
-Founded when the jinn first went east, and has remained inhabited since.
+New Aelmos was founded when the jinn first went east, and has remained inhabited since.
 Named after the capitol of the 1st Era Daal Civilization, lomg since destroyed and lost to the desert.
-Home of the four founding families, and seat of the 'jinn government as a whole.
+It is the home of the four founding families of the 'jinn people, and seat of the Principalities government.

-Massive.
-Hosts about 60% of the worldwide jinn population.
-Largest city on Eos-Mhidda, and one of the three largest cities in the world.
+The city is enormous, and houses about 60% of the worldwide jinn population.
+It is the largest city on Eos-Mhidda, and one of the three largest cities in the world.
 The city is surrounded by many acres of farmland, tended by magical constructs.

 ### Palace of the Kings